rwen4/Rank-order-Assignment-Algorithm/README.md

 **Fix: Dummy Hospital**

-To remove this exploit, we introduce a dummy hospital called `"None"`:
+To remove this exploit, we introduce a dummy hospital called "None":

-- `"None"` has infinite capacity.
+- "None" has infinite capacity.
-- Any doctor who does not match to a real hospital is automatically matched to `"None"`.
+- Any doctor who does not match to a real hospital is automatically matched to "None".
-- `"None"` is always treated as the next rank option.
+- "None" is always treated as the next rank option.

 **Example:**
 - Doctor A: X, Y
 - Doctor B: X, None

-Now, if B does not get X, they are matched to `"None"`, which counts as their rank-2 option.
+Now, if B does not get X, they are matched to "None", which counts as their rank-2 option.

 This ensures fairness:
 - (A, Y), (B, X)